webknit/Base/README.md

 Base is a CSS/SASS/HTML5 based mobile first front end template which is impeccably neat and tidy and is an ideal starting point for a web project of any size.

+Base is for developers who want a platform to start their web projects.
+Base offers the fundamental parts of a web project that a developer can then build upon.

 Base is extremely lightweight and is ready to go straight out of the box.
 Download the files.
 Choose either CSS/SASS for your stylesheet language and then get coding.
 The files are impeccably neat and generously commented and they include markup and style examples.

+Base uses a mobile first/progressive enhancement approach.
+It offers some basic features such as media queries, but it’s also very modular so if you don’t want something then take it out.
+Chances are you will use everything that’s in there though.

+Base is not an extensive template that offers a ton of code that means a developer doesn’t have to do much coding.
+Only an amateurish developer would use those. ;-)

 View the website at www.base.webknit.co.uk